SvenElyes/MoreRedTransfomer/README.md

 - which one is charge
 'partial_charges', 'total_charge' or properties.Z
 - remove the force adjustmend of the transformer
+- move maybe the mask to general transform hehe :3
+- create alias file like Ole D.
 ## Projects Integrated

 1. **[MoreRed (Diffusion)](https://github.com/khaledkah/MoreRed)**